mkoundo/mkoundo.github.io/_posts/2020-08-15-hard_lesson.markdown

 print(f'Random pivot done in {end_time-start_time}s')
 ```

-The problem is this; calling the `qsort` function once produces the expected results.
-However, calling the function twice, as per the above code snippet, produces an unexpected result: the second `qsort` function returns a sorted list minus one item.
-Here is a simplified example reproducing this issue:
+The problem is that calling the `qsort` function once produces the expected results, but calling the function twice, as shown above, produces an unexpected result: the second `qsort` function returns a sorted list minus one item.
+Here is a simplified example that reproduces this:

 ```python
 def remove_elm(items, item):